 Always enhancing the set with his design sense, his ability to make everything better and his at ease people skills made him one of the most sought after craftsperson in the film business.
 Now he’s bringing his years of Hollywood experience to the people who know that to stand out and get their message heard they need to incorporate video into their messaging.
 By choosing the right message along with the right setting and using the many tools available, any individual or company can compete on the same level as the clients Rick once worked with.

-Strategic Public Relations Consultant & Strategic Partner
+Senior Strategic Public Relations Consultant & Strategic Partner

 Bill began work as a technical writer and newsletter editor, keeping pace with changes in the aerospace industry.
 He moved from aerospace into radio and television broadcasting, and for two years produced TV specials and promoted the network’s fall program line-up.